-- I. Real or threatened violence against a student, teacher, or staff member including harassment or bullying in a hurtful manner - 2.
-Possession, handling, transmitting, use or attempted use of the following, either real or toy firearms, knives, explosives, razors, combs, or any object that can be used as a weapon.
+- 2. Possession, handling, transmitting, use or attempted use of the following, either real or toy firearms, knives, explosives, razors, combs, or any object that can be used as a weapon.
 The object will be confiscated and returned to the parent or guardian. - 3.
 Use of profane and/or obscene language or gestures - 4.
 Immoral conduct - 5.
 Theft of property (student, staff, or school) - 6.
 Open, blatant defiance of authority - 7.
 Willful and persistent violation of school/classroom rules.
 Note: three trips to the office will be interpreted as willful and persistent violation of school/classroom rules.
 However, the administration reserves the right to make a final decision as to the severity of the violation(s) and punishment(s). - 8.
 Willful and persistent destruction or defacing of school property or the property of another student or staff member.
 Parents may be responsible for replacement or restitution in these cases - 9.
 A violent temper tantrum in which a student screams, cries, kicks, or fights and has to be physically restrained or removed from the classroom.
 Parents will be notified and are expected to report to the school immediately upon being notified.
 If parents cannot be found, the local police will be called to help find the parents or a responsible party. - 10.
-Intentional behavior(s) which would influence or cause another student to violate school rules - 11.
+Intentional behavior(s) which would influence or cause another student to violate school rules - II.
 Any other conduct affecting good order or discipline in the school